AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Method

-First, we inductively open-coded the data to capture preliminary ideas.
-We then refined and consolidated codes, merging conceptually similar ones while keeping others distinct, and linked them to relevant text segments.
-Throughout the process, we used a negotiated agreement protocol to guide team discussions until we reached consensus on the final themes (cataloged in~\cite{supplemental}).
-Next, to understand why specific patterns emerged, we mapped qualitative insights to quantitative findings, again through consensus building.
-As an additional check, we compared participants' free-text responses with Likert selections and found no discrepancies between their assessments and explanations.
-Finally, where relevant, we triangulated findings with behavioral science theories to structure interpretation.
+First, we inductively open-coded the data, then refined and consolidated codes, merging conceptually similar ones while keeping others distinct.
+Team discussions relied on negotiated agreement to reach consensus on final themes (cataloged in~\cite{supplemental}).
+Next, to understand why patterns emerged, we mapped qualitative themes to quantitative results through joint interpretation, comparing participants’ free-text responses with their Likert-scale selections.
+We observed no inconsistencies between their assessments and explanations.
+Where relevant, we triangulated findings with theory to structure interpretation.